vishalned/MMEarth-train/README.md

 See [TRAINING.md](https://github.com/vishalned/MMEarth-train/blob/main/TRAINING.md) for more details on training and finetuning.

 ## Model Checkpoints
 All the pretraining weights can be downloaded from [here](https://sid.erda.dk/sharelink/ECYWkytzcG).
 The folders are named in the following format.
 Inside the folder you will find a checkpoint `.pth` weight file.
+An example to load the weights is in the [examples](https://github.com/vishalned/MMEarth-train/tree/main/examples) folder.

 ```sh
 pt-all_mod_$MODEL_$DATA_$IMGSIZE_$LOSS/